Hello Skate Thompson members,

 Why not just raise the fees?

 The board tries to keep the costs affordable for all families.
 Fundraising allows for families to earn the fee back through participating in fundraising activities.
 The registration fee cannot be earned back, therefore a fundraising fee is used.

 How can you earn your fundraising fee back?

-Through fundraising 40% of the profit of the fundraising goes back to your fundraising account.
-At the end of the year you will be issued a cheque to be reimbursed for the fundraising that you have done.
-Some of our teal and Advanced Canskate families earned their full fundraising fee back with our first fundraiser.
+Through fundraising 60% of the profit of the fundraising goes back to your fundraising account.
+At the end of each year your account will be reimbursed, but it will not exceed the fee you paid towards your fundraising fee.
+For example, if you paid $100.00 dollars for your skater's fundraising fee, you can participate in our fundraising activities to offset this fee.
+Some of our Teal and Advanced Canskate families earned their full fundraising fee back with our first fundraiser.

 Why don’t hours spent volunteering for test day, seminars or other events count towards fundraising?

 The events held by Skate Thompson throughout the year are not fundraising events.
 These are the events that the fundraising fees help to cover.
 As there is not profit from these events, and instead a shortfall, there are no funds to give back to the families.
 Skate Thompson does rely on volunteers to help make these events successful for our skaters.

 Why doesn’t the board offer more fundraisers to earn the fee back?